alexbumbu/CalendarWrap/README.md

 Alex Bumbu

 ## License
-EventDigest is available under the MIT license.
+CalendarWrap is available under the MIT license.
 See the LICENSE file for more info.